Thank you to all of the volunteers. This race would be impossible without you.

 Other Opportunities at Race Time and During the Year

-- Unloading Trailers at ITC HQ – Dates to be announced, generally 2nd week in April
+- Unloading Trailers at ITC HQ – Dates TBD, generally 2nd week in April – unloading musher sleds, equipment etc coming back from the trail

-* After you have turned in your registration form, It may be several weeks before you are contacted by a coordinator.
+- After you have turned in your application form, you might not be contacted by a coordinator until after the holidays.
+This is when we start ramping up for the race.
 Watch your spam mail or junk mail in case an email from a coordinator goes to your junk mail instead of reaching you.
-You might not be contacted by a coordinator until after the holidays.

-* You become a volunteer for a specific job after a coordinator has contacted you and you have accepted the job assignment.
+- You become a volunteer for a specific position after a coordinator has contacted you and you have accepted the volunteer assignment.
 We are grateful for the large number of individuals who register to volunteer each year.
-We sometimes get more volunteers for certain areas than needed.
-Signing up for several different job areas increases our ability to place you in a volunteer position.
-If you aren’t selected, thanks so much for registering and supporting the race.
-We hope you sign up again in a future year.
+We sometimes get more volunteers than are needed.
+Signing up for several different volunteer areas increases our ability to place you in a position.
+If you aren’t selected, we hope you sign up again in a future year.
+Thank you so much for registering and supporting the race.

-*If you forgot to add a work area or information to your form, please contact email@example.com and have your registration form updated instead of filling out a brand new form.
-You may also ask a coordinator that has contacted you to help you connect with other coordinators who are in charge of other areas you are interested in working.
+- If you forgot to add a work area or information to your form, please contact us to have your registration form updated DO NOT submit a new application form.
+You may ask a coordinator that has contacted you to help you connect with other coordinators in other areas you are interested in working.

-*The first place to check in when you arrive at the Lakefront Anchorage is our Welcome Center at the Registration Desk where you will sign your release form, pay ITC membership fee if necessary, pay your insurance fee if you are not a member, pick up your volunteer hat and name badge.
+- The first place to check in when you arrive at the Lakefront Anchorage is our Registration Center where you will pick up your volunteer hat and name badge.
+Be sure to have your paperwork submitted online before coming to pick up your credentials.

-* Sign up for dog handling only if you can easily and safely run 4 city blocks in powdery snow while holding on to a dog in the team.
+- Sign up for dog handling only if you can easily and safely run 4 city blocks in powdery snow while holding on to a dog in the team.
 You must be able to keep pace with an energetic and excited dog team.
 This job is not easy.
 It’s not a job for everyone!
+You must be physically fit.